-The Diocese of Chester is looking to recruit an experienced Personal Assistant to provide excellent administrative support to the Archdeacon of Chester.
+The Diocese of Chester is looking to recruit a Personal Assistant to provide excellent administrative support to the Archdeacon of Macclesfield.
 As PA you will be required to deal proactively with correspondence and enquiries, ensuring that the Archdeacon is well informed about issues and well prepared for meetings.

-You will be based at Church House, Daresbury Business Park, Daresbury WA4 4GE, although a consultation will take place later in the year regarding some hybrid working.
+You will be based either at Church House, Daresbury Business Park, Daresbury WA4 4GE or at the Archdeacon’s home in Congleton, although a trial period of some hybrid working is also underway.

-The successful candidate will have proven administrative competence, excellent interpersonal and organisational skills as well as good experience of the Microsoft Office Suite.
+The successful candidate will have proven administrative competence, excellent interpersonal and organisational skills.

 The job description, person specification and application form can be downloaded from the Diocesan website: https://www.chester.anglican.org/support-services/job-vacancies/other-vacancies/